How to be successful in business?

 - Marketing – Find out how they market their services.
 Monitor social networks, sign up for their email lists, check out where and how they advertise.
 Do they offer webinars?
 Do they attend tradeshows and seminars?

 - Customer satisfaction – Customers are quick to share the good, bad, and ugly.
-You can monitor social networks, forums, search engines, review sites, etc. to get a good idea how customers speak of your competition.
+You can monitor social networks, forums, search engines, review sites, etc. to get a good idea of how customers speak of your competition.
 If customers complain, it is your opportunity to become the alternative.
 If customers love them, you have to up your game to make a mark.

 - Errors – Every company makes errors.
 They give you opportunities to learn and hopefully avoid them with your own business.